xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.AUTO**?(format\_num, number, font, alignment, border, pattern, width)

-Format\_num    is a number from 1 to 17 corresponding to the formats in the Table Format list box in the AutoFormat dialog box.
+Format\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 17
+corresponding to the formats in the Table Format list box in the AutoFormat dialog box.

 |                 |                                                     |
 | --------------- | --------------------------------------------------- |